The Lapidarium of Kings

-Have you ever wondered what happens to old sculptures and statues, when they are no longer fit to stand in public squares, royal gardens or on the facades of castles and palaces?
+Have you ever wondered what happens to old sculptures and statues, when they are can longer stand in public squares, royal gardens and palaces?
+They retire to places like this, The Lapidarium of Kings.

 Here you will be greeted by 300 statues and sculptures gathered from royal gardens, palaces and buildings.
 Among the treasures is the equestrian statue from the square of the royal palace Amalienborg, which is rumoured to have cost more than the entire palace.